thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-PURCHASE-CONTROLLER.md

 The rule will be evaluated with the following logic:

-1. The account being evaluated will pass to the protocol all the tags it has registered to its address in the application manager.
+1. The account is passed to the protocol with all the tags it has registered to its address in the application manager.
-2. The processor will receive these tags along with the ID of the account-purchase-controller rule set in the token handler.
+2. The processor receives these tags along with the ID of the account-purchase-controller rule set in the token handler.
-3. The processor will then try to retrieve the sub-rule associated with each tag.
+3. The processor retrieves the sub-rule associated with each tag.
+4. The processor evaluates whether the rule is active based on the `starting timestamp`.
+If it is not active, the rule aborts the next steps, and returns zero as the accrued cumulative purchases value.
-4. The processor will evaluate whether each sub-rule's period is active (if the current time is within `period` from the `starting timestamp`).
-If it is not within the period, it will set the cumulative purchases to the current purchase amount.
-If it is within the period, the processor will add the current purchase amount to the accrued purchase amount for the rule period.
+5. The processor evaluates whether the current time is within a new period.
+   -If it is a new period, the processor sets the cumulative purchases to the current purchase amount.
+   -If it is not a new period, the processor adds the current purchase amount to the accrued purchase amount for the rule period.
-5. The processor will then check if the cumulative purchases amount is greater than the `purchase amount` defined in the rule.
-If true, the transaction will revert.
+6. The processor checks if the cumulative purchases amount is greater than the `purchase amount` defined in the rule.
+If true, the transaction reverts.
-6. Steps 4 and 5 are repeated for each of the account's tags.
+8. Steps 4 and 5 are repeated for each of the account's tags.
-7. Return the cumulative purchases amount.
+9. Returns the cumulative purchases amount.

 ###### *see [ERC20TaggedRuleProcessorFacet](../../../src/economic/ruleProcessor/ERC20TaggedRuleProcessorFacet.sol) -> checkPurchaseLimit*

 ## Evaluation Exceptions
-- This rule doesn't apply when an **app administrator** address is in either the *from* or the *to* side of the transaction.
+- In the case of ERC20s, this rule doesn't apply when a **registered treasury** address is in the *to* side of the transaction.

 ### Revert Message